duduBmoon21/naive-rag-system/README.md

 > **🤖 Lumi's Answer:**
 >
 > **From Your Sources:**
+>
 > > RAG (Retrieval-Augmented Generation) is an AI framework for retrieving facts from an external knowledge base to ground large language models (LLMs) on the most accurate, up-to-date information and to give users insight into the LLMs' generative process.
 > > *Source: `lecture_notes.pdf`, page 3*
 >
-> **AI Analysis:**
+> **Lumi's Analysis:**
-> > Based on the provided materials, Retrieval-Augmented Generation (RAG) is essentially a method to make language models smarter and more reliable.
-Instead of just relying on its pre-existing training data, the model first "looks up" relevant information from your specific documents (like a student checking their notes).
-It then uses these facts to construct a more accurate and context-aware answer, even citing the source for you.
-This helps prevent the model from making things up and ensures the answers are directly tied to the content you've provided.
+>
+> > This means that instead of just relying on its pre-trained knowledge, which can be outdated, a RAG system actively looks up current information before answering.
+Think of it like an open-book exam for an AI.
+It's a powerful technique to reduce hallucinations and build more trustworthy AI assistants, especially for specialized topics like your study materials.

-* **Reset:** Click *"Start New Session"* to clear all data
+* **Reset:** Click *"Start New Session"* to clear all data.

 ---